 How did the Health Ministry respond?

-The Health Ministry told government doctors on January 14 that it would keep doctors and health officials appointed by federal Public Service Commission, under the federal government’s jurisdiction.
-It said it would also request the Ministry of Federal Affairs and General Administration to make necessary arrangements for the same--so that the government doctors’ concerns could be addressed.
-Government doctors said the Health Ministry gave assurances but did nothing.
-They then staged a protest in front of the ministry, where police arrested 25 doctors and also charged batons in which three doctors were injured.
-Arrested doctors were released the same evening.
+The Health Ministry told government doctors on January 14 that it would keep doctors and health officials appointed by the federal Public Service Commission, under the federal government’s jurisdiction.
+It said it would also request the Ministry of Federal Affairs and General Administration to make necessary arrangements for the same—so that the concerns of government doctors could be addressed.
+Doctors said the Health Ministry gave assurances but did nothing.
+They then staged a protest in front of the ministry, where police arrested 25 doctors and also baton charged them, injuring three doctors.
+The arrested doctors were released the same evening.

-The government doctors decried police’s intervention in a peaceful protest.
+The government doctors decried the police’s intervention in a peaceful protest.
 They then announced a series of protest programmes on February 17.
-They held a press meet to inform the media about their problems, collected the resignations of government doctors serving throughout the country, appealed to the chairman of the National Assembly to not pass the Civil Servant Adjustment Bill, and appealed to the President Bidya Devi Bhandari to correct the bill.
-They also decided to go on leave en masse and shun services except for emergency services.
+They held a press meet to inform the media about their problems, collected the resignations of government doctors serving throughout the country, appealed to the chairman of the National Assembly to not pass the Civil Servant Adjustment Bill, and appealed to President Bidya Devi Bhandari to correct the bill.
+They also decided to go on leave en masse and stop services, except for emergencies.